MicrosoftDocs/appcenter-docs/styleguide/voice-tone.md

 ### Target a Fifth Grade Reading Level

 We provide this final guideline because many of our readers are not native English speakers.
 You are reaching an international audience with your articles.
-Please take into account that they may not have the English vocabulary you have.
+Take into account that they may not have the English vocabulary you have.

 However, you are still writing for technical professionals.
 You can assume that your readers